 To grow or demolish our faith

 In James 1:2 we read “Count it all joy, my brothers, when you meet trials of various kinds“.
 So a trial is a good thing.
 Why?
-Because it tests our faith, producing steadfastness which leads to perfection and completeness (verse 4).
-This kind of trial is a blessing, which prepares us for eternal life (verse 12).
+Because it tests our faith, producing steadfastness which leads to perfection and completeness (James 1:4).
+This kind of trial is a blessing, which prepares us for eternal life (James 1:12).

 But in the same chapter we read that we can respond in the wrong way to our trials.
 That is when in English the word ‘temptation’ becomes the right one to describe the situation.
 We should never blame God for that.
-It is our own desires which lead to sin, and sin leads to death (verses 14 and 15).
+It is our own desires which lead to sin, and sin leads to death (James 1:14-15).

 No reason to despair